lovira/scripting/compliance_check_script/README.md

 <h1> Simple macOS Compliance Checker </h1>
 <h2> Overview </h2>
 The macOS Security Compliance Checker is a Python script designed to automate the evaluation of security compliance on macOS machines.
 Specifically, it checks if the firewall is activated and if FileVault encryption is enabled.
-This tool aims to streamline the compliance audit process, ensuring that macOS systems adhere to stringent security standards and best practices, thus mitigating the risk of cyber threats.
+This tool aims to simulate the compliance audit process using a python script to streamline the process.
 <br>
 <br>